Voiced by: Roger Craig Smith

 - Took a Level in Jerkass: In "Dumped at the Altar," just after Mordecai makes a speech and is about to express his feelings towards CJ, CJ does not give Mordecai a chance and dumps him on the spot, expecting the worse that he could be talking about Margaret.
 In addition, she starts to develop an Irrational Hatred of Margaret.
 This is justified as she felt her heart getting broken.

 - Town Girls: The aggressive, competitive Butch to Margaret's giggly, somewhat demure Femme and Eileen's bookish, nerdy Neither.

 - Violently Protective Girlfriend: In "Real Date", the C.E.O. of Couple Corral learned too late why you should never hurt Mordecai.

 - Walking Spoiler: Her relationship with Mordecai, since it directly spoils Margaret's exit.

 - "Well Done, Daughter!"
 Girl: CJ never got any respect from her dad, especially when it's involving mini-golf.
 The two of them make peace after CJ finally beats him.

 - What Happened to the Mouse?: Last seen in "Rigby's Graduation Special" coming to the park to celebrate Rigby's graduation and looking on horrified when the Park Dome blasts off into space with the park crew (and Eileen) in it.
 She never makes an appearance after that.
 Even in the finale the dome returns back to Earth and many of the crew's families come to greet them.
 The most we get is a painting that Mordecai makes of her in the ending montage.
-According to Word of God, CJ went on to become a professional dodgeball player and doesn't keep in contact with Mordecai, Rigby, Eileen, or Margaret.
+According to the creators, CJ went on to become a professional dodgeball player and doesn't keep in contact with Mordecai, Rigby, Eileen, or Margaret.

 - Who Wears Short Shorts?: CJ wears brown shorts.